wolfgangasdf/iqp-book/sp-concepts.md

 `[slide]`

 Classically, a body can show an orbiting motion and a spinning rotation, like the earth orbits once a year around the sun and spins every day around the north-south axis.
 The classical-mechanics law for orbital angular momentum is $L=r \times p$, that is the cross-product between the position vector of the orbiting mass $r$, and the linear momentum $p$ of that mass.
 One often places the origin of the coordinate system at a position of high symmetry, for the case of the earth to the center of the sun.
-In this case, the orbital angular momentum of the earth is nonzero and points upwards, to the north.
+In this case, the orbital angular momentum of the earth is nonzero and points upwards, to the north, as shown in the figure.

 A spinning rotation leads to a spin angular momentum around the center of mass of the spinning body, which is calculated using the same equation $S=r \times p$ for all constituents that make op the spinning body, such as the earth.
 Approximately, the spin angular momentum $S$ does not contribute to $L$ measured around the origin, but it is clear that both have the same origin and the distinction is largely semantically in classical mechanics.
 Also, classically, a point-like particle cannot have a spin angular momentum, because $r$ is zero if measured from the center of mass of the particle.
 Finally, of course, the orbital and spin angular momentum can have any value in classical mechanics.